Hungarian pengő: World War II

 The war caused enormous costs and, later, even higher losses to the relatively small and open Hungarian economy.
 The national bank was practically under government control, and the issue of money was proportional to budgetary demands.
 By this time, silver coins disappeared from circulation, and, later, even bronze and cupro-nickel coins were replaced by coins made of cheaper metal.
 In one of the last acts of World War II, the Szálasi government took control of banknote printing and issued notes without any cover, first in Budapest, then in Veszprém when Budapest had to be evacuated.
 The occupying Soviet army issued its own military money according to the Hague Conventions.

+As a result of the war, the Hungarian economy was destroyed and the government faced large reparation requirements coupled with low revenue.
+Thus, the Hungarian government chose to use inflation to its advantage in order to restore production and the economy as well as essentially a form of tax to generate revenue.

 Hyperinflation

 The pengő lost value dramatically after World War II, suffering the highest rate of hyperinflation ever recorded in human history.
+This far exceeded the hyperinflation that affected the German mark in 1923.
 There were several attempts to slow it down, such as a 75% capital levy in December 1945.
 However, this did not stop the hyperinflation, and prices continued spiraling out of control, with ever-higher denominations introduced.
 The denominations milpengő (one million pengő) and bilpengő (short: b.-pengő, one trillion (1000000000000) P) were used to simplify calculations, cut down the number of zeros and enable the reuse of banknote designs with only the colour and denomination name changed.

 The hyperinflation was so out of control that at one stage it took about 15 hours for prices to double and about four days for the pengő to lose 90% of its original value.

 Adópengő

 The Hungarian government introduced the adópengő (lit. 'tax pengő') on 1 January 1946, originally as an indexed unit of account for budget planning: the idea was that by setting the value of the adópengő in terms of regular pengős every day, the adópengő would try to protect the government budget from the effects of hyperinflation.
 The value of the adópengő in terms of regular pengős started at par, but the rate declined to 630 pengős by 1 May 1946, and then two sextillion pengős (2e21 = 1,000 billion billion) by 31 July the same year.

 On 29 May 1946, Ferenc Gordon (then Minister of Finance) started issuing adópengő tax bills, and on 9 July the same year, the tax bills became legal tender.
-According to William Bomberger and Gail Makinen in October 1983, the issuance of the tax bills escalated the hyperinflation that eventually affected both regular pengős and adópengős — but the adópengő nevertheless forced the regular pengő into disuse as prices expressed in the latter became unbearable.
+According to William Bomberger and Gail Makinen, the issuance of the tax bills escalated the hyperinflation that eventually affected both regular pengős and adópengős — but the adópengő nevertheless forced the regular pengő into disuse as prices expressed in the latter became unbearable.